awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

   UPDATE MY_TABLE SET col1 = ML_FUNC(col2), SET col3 = ML_FUNC(col4) WHERE ...;
   ```

-## Monitoring Aurora Machine Learning<a name="aurora-ml-monitoring"></a>
+## Monitoring Aurora machine learning<a name="aurora-ml-monitoring"></a>

- To monitor the performance of Aurora Machine Learning batch operations, Aurora MySQL includes several global variables that you can query as follows\.
+ To monitor the performance of Aurora machine learning batch operations, Aurora MySQL includes several global variables that you can query as follows\.

 ```
 show status like 'Aurora_ml%';